johnmcfarlane/papers/c++/contractual-disappointment.md

 Notes:

-† Use sanitizer flags ***in addition to*** optimisation flags to trap common occurrences of ISO C++ Standard user contract violations.
+† Use sanitizer flags ***in addition to*** optimisation flags to trap common occurrences of C++ Standard user contract violations.
 Additional [Clang sanitizers](https://clang.llvm.org/docs/index.html) are dedicated to catching bugs at run-time.
 Some of them work with GCC as well as Clang.
 Tools like Valgrind can also catch some of these bugs.